godly-AK/routine.ai/README.md

 # RoutineAI

-RoutineAI is an intelligent, adaptive Android application that bridges stochastic natural language AI with a highly structured local database to automate task execution and long-term goal management.
+RoutineAI is an intelligent, adaptive Android application that can guide people towards their and help them to achieve it.The idea is to use notification as mean to check and remind the user of daily task that they need to do to achieve their main goal.

 ## RoutineAI v1: DBS mini project
 * **Conversational AI Scheduling:** Converts freeform natural language input into structured task data using Google Gemini 2.5 Flash.